Phenylalanine in diet soda: Is it harmful?

 The artificial sweetener aspartame (Equal, NutraSweet), which is added to many medications, diet foods and diet sodas, contains phenylalanine.

-Federal regulations require that any food that contains aspartame bear this warning: "Phenylketonurics: Contains phenylalanine."
+Federal regulations require that any beverage or food that contains aspartame bear this warning: "Phenylketonurics: Contains phenylalanine."
 This warning helps people with PKU avoid products that are a source of phenylalanine.

-- Have tardive dyskinesia (a muscle movement disorder)
+- Have the muscle movement disorder tardive dyskinesia

 - Have a sleep disorder, anxiety disorder or other mental health condition; phenylalanine may worsen feelings of anxiety and jitteriness

 If you aren't sure if phenylalanine or aspartame is a concern for you, talk to your doctor.
-A blood test to determine if you have PKU is available.
+A blood test to determine if you have PKU is available and is now routinely done as part of newborn screening.